erikcox/ecox.rocks/about.md

 published: true
 ---

-## I am a Web Developer and a senior Software Engineering student living in San Francisco, seeking a new grad position in December 2015.
+## I am a full stack developer and a senior software engineering student, living in San Francisco, seeking a development position in December 2015.

-Born and raised in the San Francisco Bay Area, I am an experienced Web Developer and Software Engineering student at Notre Dame de Namur University.
+Born and raised in the San Francisco Bay Area, I am an experienced full stack developer and software engineering student at Notre Dame de Namur University.
 I have experience with front end and back end web development, SQL, data modeling & ETL design, Android, and Linux.

 My passions are coding, photography, coffee, travel, wearables,VR and Android.